lfender6445/lfender6445.github.io/_posts/2014-09-21-10-must-have-chrome-extensions-for-developers.md

 * ## Workflowy

   TODO list apps are everywhere.
-The free version even syncs up with my email.
-Workflowy makes making lists fun again (make lists not war!).
+Workflowy makes making lists fun again (make lists not war!!!) - the free version even syncs up with my email.
 Its a simple app equipped with powerful key bindings and is something I use both in personal and professional life.

   For what its worth, I prefer the web client to the chrome extension.